rama563/Transport-Rental-Service/docs/pages.md

 - Shows available vehicles with filtering and search options.

 ## Transport Details
-- Displays detailed information about a selected transport, including price, availability, and features.
+- Displays detailed information about a selected transport, including price, availability, and feature.
 ## Booking Page
 - Enables users to book a vehicle and proceed with payment.

 ## Profile
-- Shows user details, booking history, and profile settings.
+- Shows user detail, booking histories, and profile settings.

 ## Contact Us
 - Provides a form for users to submit inquiries and support requests.